smithy-lang/smithy/docs/source-2.0/additional-specs/rules-engine/parameters.rst

   against the JSON document.
 A Multiselect list with ``N`` expressions will result in a list of length ``N``.
 * `Flatten Operator`_ - merge sublists in the current result into a single list.
-Subsequent operations are projected onto the flattened list with the same semantics as a wildcard expression
+Subsequent operations are projected onto the flattened list with the same semantics as a wildcard expression.
 * `Keys function`_ - return a list of the keys in a map.
 This is the only supported function but is required for binding to key values.